rachel170/tp/docs/DeveloperGuide.md

 #### Listing all flashcards, Reserved Deck Name and Default Deck

 The `listAll` command allows Users to enter a list showing all flashcards in FlashNotes.
-As the `listAll` command is available on the home screen, entering the list of all flashcards will be treated as entering a deck.
+As the `listAll` command is available on the Main Mode, entering the list of all flashcards will be treated as entering a deck.

 In order to differentiate the deck that the user is in, the reserved deck name of "list" is used to inform the model that the user is currently looking at the list of all the cards.